 Where should you start?
-Get to know the different AI frameworks and APIs which will enable you to learn new skills and stay relevant in the work space.
+Get to know the different AI frameworks and APIs that will enable you to learn new skills and stay relevant in the work space.

 You are following an agile development process, you are using containers and CI/CD pipelines, so you’re doing right.
 Wrong!
-We are in the ages of DevOps 2.0 and Chaos Engineering.
+We are in the ages where agile has turned into DevOps 2.0 and Chaos Engineering.

 Agile and DevOps promise to deliver better software faster with shorter development cycles, increased deployment frequency and more dependable releases.
 The Three Ways of doing it: systems thinking, amplifying feedback loops and creating a culture of continual experimentation and learning.
 Please note the word culture.
-DevOps is much more than just tools and techniques.
+DevOps and Agile are much more than just tools and techniques.
 You can’t simply buy it or adopt it and, without significant culture shift, you can’t just hire it.

 It would be almost impossible to build a modern application without APIs.
 With the rise of Mobile and IoT, more and more companies are offering public APIs to developers to create an integrated and seamless experience for their users.
 All microservices architecture rely on APIs.
 For modern enterprise systems, which are often distributed, good APIs are the glue holding it all together - making sure the right services have the right information at the right time.

 The talks in this topic are filled with practical lessons to help you build, use and maintain APIs while enhancing application security.

 Choosing a programming language is one of the most crucial decision when developing software - the choice can influence the way you and your team think about your problem domain and how you model it.

 It can also be overwhelming, daunting or even impossible to understand all of the new programming languages coming up.
 Is this new language just hype, or will it actually help our team to be more productive?